jefking/King.Collections/README.md

-Additional collections, and sorting for .NET.
+Additional generic collections, and sorting for .NET.

 [What is the Fastest?](http://stackoverflow.com/questions/1753278/what-is-the-fastest-sorting-algorithm-in-c)